 "There are a lot of ways to express yourself to the artist without directly talking about the monogram if that's hard for you to articulate," says Menocal.
 "We can learn so much about you just from knowing your favorite song, your favorite outfit, what your dream vacation looks like..."

 How to Use Monograms

 Monograms are a timeless way to make wedding details feel customized.
 In fact, they have been utilized for centuries.
 "I believe monograms first appeared on coins around 350 BC, the letters representing the cities that issued them.
 And the coat of arms emerged around the 12th century, as a form of identification for knights," says Menocal.
-"We try to take what we see as the best attributes of the earliest versions—the fine detail, symbolism and symmetry—and add freshness and levity.
-We also want to empower people to design their own monograms and family emblems—the more scrappy and rudimentary, the better."
+"We try to take what we see as the best attributes of the earliest versions—the fine detail, symbolism, and symmetry—and add freshness and levity.
+We also want to empower people to design their own monograms and family emblems—the more scrappy and rudimentary, the better," she explains.
 A customized family crest can even endure the test of time and find its way amongst a treasure trove of family heirlooms.
 Just be sure to exercise some restraint and inject small monogrammed accents rather than go all out with monogrammed everything.

 Porcelain and fine china are classic registry items that will accompany you and your spouse on your journey through life together.
 What better way to enjoy all of your cherished family meals together or celebrate dinner parties than with personalized items?
-Plates, mugs, even flatware or glassware, offer great opportunities to utilize a joint last name or single initial monogram.
+Plates, mugs, and even flatware or glassware offer great opportunities to utilize a joint last name or single initial monogram.
 But again, it's better to choose one item to emblazon with your initials rather than the entire tablescape.